vouksh/PingLogger/README.md

 ## Options ##
 * ![AutoUpdate](Resources/Help/AutoUpdateOption.jpg)
-  * On by default, if this is checked, the program will GitHub for the latest version and download it
+  * On by default, if this is checked, the program will check GitHub for the latest version and download it
   * If you used the installer, it will download the newest installer and run it silently.
   * If you chose to go with the single file, it will rename the current exe download the newest single-file executable.
   * Both options will clean up any downloaded/renamed files afterwards